slightknack/slightknack.dev/content/passerine/_index.md

 artbit = "birdhouse.png"
 +++

-I've decided to group my thoughts about language design with regards to [Passerine](https://passerine.io) specifically under this section.
-What's [Passerine](https://github.com/vrtbl/passerine)?
-I'm glad you asked!
-It's a compiled programming language I've been working on for about a year-and-a-half, in the vein of OCaml and Scheme.
-If you're a fan of macros, continuations, and type theory, you should enjoy some of these posts:
+Passerine is a programming language I worked on in high school, in the vein of OCaml and Scheme.
+This is a little blog with some notes on language design and compiler implementation.
+If you're a fan of macros, continuations, and type theory, you might enjoy some of these posts.
+If you're curious, you can also visit the [website](https://passerine.io), or check out [Passerine on GitHub](https://github.com/vrtbl/passerine).